neznajko/Rubik/README.md

 Yea, Rubik's Cube
 [[clck]](https://ioinformatics.org/files/ioi1992round2.pdf)
-, this is the last problem from '92:), I've made some notes in pix/Study.ora, basically the main thing is that we represent a cube as 3x3 identity matrix and than ve find ze corresponding rotation operators, The Rubik's cube is than 3x3x3 such cubes:).
-The important thing here is that we don't rotate its faces in the usual way, instead all cubes are standing on their places and ve rotate same face cubes simultaneously.
+, this is the last problem from '92:) I've messed this problem couple of times, trying with 3x3x3 3x3 objects and multiplying matrices and failed, you don't need that stuff to solve that problem:)

 ![](pix/vandl.png)